Petition To Remove Kylie Jenner From ‘WAP’ Music Video Tops 50K Signatures

 “I was happily enjoying my daily cup of brown women until that culture stealing colonizer showed up and made me spill,” one of the highlighted comments read.

 The calls for Kylie to be removed seemed to catch the attention of Cardi B, who appeared spoke out in support of the youngest members of the Kardashian/Jenner clan.
-In a tweet shared on Friday, the Bronx rapper made a point of thanking all of the women involved.
+In a tweet shared on Friday, the Bronx rapper made a point of thanking all of the people involved.

 “I wanna say thank you to every woman that was apart of my video!
 The fact that you made time in your schedules means alot to me!” she wrote.
 “It was so important to me to include different women,that are different races and come from different backgrounds but are so powerful and influential.”